shotamomma/labwiki/content/wiki/Organize your audio data collected via PCIBex.md

 > [!tip] **Save location**
 >
-> Save this script in the same folder where your zip files are located.
+> Save this script in the same folder where your zip files are located (or alternatively you can specify the full path when calling the script below).

 ---